caraanJC/portfolio/full stack web application/README.md

 **Version 0.1.0**

-Build a full stock web application project with the MERN stack.
+Build a full stack web application project with the MERN stack.

-A Full Stack Web Application project built with the MERN stack.
+A full stack web application project built with the MERN stack.

 ---